aiwen324/club-event-webpage/README.md

 ## Team 41

+**Please include all commits up to commit `a49fcca` on April 5 at 10:06 PM on branch `master`, in addition to this commit that reflect this change to the README file.**

 Our project is an event and survey platform for a ACG _(Anime, Comic and Games)_ related student organization.
 The platform enables the administrators of the organization to collect registerations for events and conduct surveys on all organization-related issues.

 To launch the project visit [https://blooming-beyond-39581.herokuapp.com](https://blooming-beyond-39581.herokuapp.com).